 The coronavirus pandemic has left state governments with high expenditures and shrinking tax revenue.
-New York State alone has reported a $13.3 billion shortfall, and states are expected to run a $105 billion deficit in 2020.
+New York State alone has reported a $13.3 billion shortfall1, and states are expected to run a $105 billion deficit in 2020.

 Many states are providing sales and use tax relief to businesses affected by the pandemic.
 However, once the worst passes, or towards the tail end, state governments are going to have to make up for all of the money they’ve lost.
-To do so, states will look for ways to increase revenue with taxes.
+To do so, states will look for ways to increase revenue with taxes2.

 We think states will use sales tax as a primary remedy to their revenue problems.
 The reason is simple: South Dakota v.
 Wayfair gives states the power to expand sales tax liability and adjust regulations in unprecedented ways.